bbauska/CAD101en/README.md

 base.

 Bash is a Unix command-line shell.
-The name is an acronym for *Bourne-Again Shell*.
+The name is an acronym for <i>Bourne-Again Shell</i>.
 It comes with useful Unix commands like cat, ssh, SCP, etc., which are not usually found on Windows.

 <h3>Installing Git Bash for Windows</h3>